Table of Contents

 I can’t stress enough how important it is to follow the pre-op diet.
 You’ve likely waited 6 months to a year to get approved and on the operating table.
 Follow your pre-op diet.

 A large liver prevents your surgeon from visualizing certain anatomy during the procedure.
 If the liver is too large, it then becomes unsafe to perform your gastric bypass surgery.
-Surgery, may then be cancelled and rescheduled to a later date.
+Surgery may then be canceled and rescheduled to a later date.

 The 1-2 week pre-op diet will include the following elements: